7lenders/7lenders-Files/Workflow diagram.md

 ### Step 3: Implement the Contract Logic

-Write your contract logic in `src/lib.rs`.
+Write the contract logic in `src/lib.rs`.

-> Use the Soroban contract code you have previously generated or written.
+> Use the Soroban contract code we have previously generated or written.

 ---